archer56/javascript-visual-regression/README.md

 ## notes
 Visual regression tool for react components

-THIS IS CURRENTLY IN DEV
+THIS IS CURRENTLY IN DEV, CONFIG IS NOT FULLY IMPLEMENTED AND API MAY CHANGE

 Rendering
 Allow react-visual-regression to do all the rendering (recommended) or pass in custom renderer that would look something like this: